-Series of Commercial Burglaries in Area
+Series Of Commercial Burglaries In Area

 A second burglary occurred at ETA PIE on the 1000 block of W. Seneca Street, according to the IPD.
 The suspect(s) in this crime forced entry into the business by entering through a wall panel, and stole about $200, according to a source at the business.

-The K&H Redemption Center at 900 W. State Street was struck on Tuesday evening.
+The K&H Redemption Center at 900 W. State Street was also hit on Tuesday evening.
 According to the IPD, officers were dispatched to Ithaca’s west end at about 9:33 p.m. and found signs of forced entry and a cash register being forced open

-Local business sources are saying there was also a seventh burglary at Enterprise Rent-A-Car, but no further information was yet available.
+Local business sources are saying there was also a seventh burglary at Enterprise Rent-A-Car, but no further information was available by the time this issue went to press.

 It remains unclear if any or all of these burglaries are related incidents.